praxis/praxis/doc/config.md

 ## Set
 After you've defined your application's configuration, you can set the actual values to use when the application starts.
-You can call #config= with any object that will satify your configuration definition.
+You can call #config= with any object that will satisfy your configuration definition.
 Praxis doesn't mandate any particular configuration store.
-In this example we'll use a YAML file:
+In this example, we'll use a YAML file:
 ```ruby
 values = YAML.load(File.read('./config/application.yml'))
 # {